eurisko-us/eurisko-us.github.io/_pages/about.md

 The second course, <i>Machine Learning</i>, covers more advanced machine learning algorithms such as decision trees and neural networks, as well as the development of strategic game-playing agents using game trees.
 Students also work together to implement Space Empires, an extremely complex board game that pushes their large-scale project skills (object-oriented design, version control, etc) to the limit.
 Again, students implement algorithms from scratch before using external libraries.

 <br><br>
-The third course, <i>Intelligent Systems</i>, involves using evolutionary algorithms to develop agents that behave intelligently in complex environments.
+The third course, <i>Intelligent Systems</i>, involves developing agents that behave intelligently in complex environments.
 Students reproduce academic papers leading up to Blondie24, a neuroevolution-based game-playing agent that learned to play checkers without having any access to information regarding human-expert strategies, and continue implementing Space Empires with the goal of designing artificially intelligent agents to play it.
 </font>

 <br><br><b>Where does the name "Eurisko" come from?</b><br>